We lose control of our destiny when we let others define success for us

 The wheel helps you understand where you are in your life and where you want to be.

-It is important for us to understand where we are in our lives right now, and to decide what we are willing to compromise.
-This will help us to be honest with ourselves and to stop beating ourselves up for not doing certain things.
+It's important for us to understand where we are in our lives right now, and to decide what we're willing to compromise so we can stop beating ourselves up for not doing certain things.

 If there are areas on the wheel that you rate extremely low on, that you want to give more time to, then ask yourself these questions: